Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 Disclaimer: It should work on OS X and Unix.
 However, it is only tested on OS X and Ubuntu 12.04.
 Please test on other platforms and let us know the results.
 Feel free to send pull requests!

+### Towards Morphic 3
+In Cuis work is on the way to restructure and upgrade the Morphic classes.
+For more see [Notes on Morphic](NotesOnMorphic.md).

 ### Contributing to Cuis ###
 Cuis is maintained on https://github.com/Cuis-Smalltalk.